Decagon/Termite/README.md

 - minimap color (in hexadecimal)
 - block package
 - the sprite offset in the respective image file (use bmd in conjunction with the consistent file-naming pattern to find the right image file.)

+## PayVault Extractor

+Simply choose the PayVault Extractor solution in the VS toolbar and start it.
+It will write all of the shop-related PayVault information in an easy-to-read, alphabetized file in YAML.
+The comments are generated from the shop descriptions.
+An example is available [here](https://github.com/Decagon/EEBlocks/blob/master/Other/payvault.yaml).

 # To Do
 - ability to extract sprites from the image files using the sprite offset